aappleton8/JustAFK/README.md

 To install JustAFK, simply drop the jar file into the server's plugin directory and restart it.
 A configuration file will be automatically created which you can edit to fine-tune the installation.

 ## Version
 This plugin is currently being reworked and is considered to be in its 'alpha' stage of its 'version 2'.
-The latest alpha build is 2.0.1.0; it is availble in the 'releases' section.
-The plugin will be for Minecraft versions between 1.7.6 and 1.14.0.
+The latest alpha build is 2.0.1.2; it is available in the 'releases' section.
+The plugin will be for Minecraft versions between 1.7.10 and 1.14.3.

 ## Licence
 This plugin, both the original version by alexbennet and this reworked version, is released under a MIT licence, available in the [LICENSE.txt](LICENSE.txt "LICENSE.txt") file.

 ## Features
 - Optional, automatic kicking of AFK players
-- Outwits methods used to circumvent automatic AFK
 - Configurable AFK time limit
 - Configurable plugin options using the generated `config.yml` file
-- Players are automatically hidden from others when going AFK
+- Players are automatically hidden from others when going AFK (configurable)
 - Automatic detection of players returning from AFK *(e.g. when moving or chatting)*
 - Set a status when going AFK
 - Fully customizable messages using the generated `localisation.yml` file
-- *(Upcoming)* Integration with other plugins such as PlaceholderAPI and EssentialsX, with the option to support 'link jars' (plugins which integrate this plugin with other plugins this plugin does not natively support).
+- Integration with PlaceholderAPI
+- The option to support 'link jars' (plugins which integrate this plugin with other plugins this plugin does not natively support)

 ## Commands
 - */afk*: Sets yourself to away, making your player invisible and broadcasting a message to the server.